hertzmann/hertzmann.github.io/_posts/2020-10-28-embracing-digital-painting.md

 </figure>
 </center>
 <br>
 which made it easier to adjust the shading on the building even after the windows were drawn, but, as a result, they have crisper edges against the building.
-Of course, it's possible to soften these edges with more effort.
+It is possible to soften these edges with more time and effort.

 Two more examples of using layering for reflections and transparency: